 If you begin receiving retirement benefits at age 62, however, even though your monthly benefit is less than it would be if you waited until full retirement age, you'll end up receiving more benefit checks.
-For example, if your normal retirement age is 66, if you opt to receive Social Security retirement benefits at age 62, you'll receive 48 additional monthly benefit payments.
+For example, if your normal retirement age is 67, if you opt to receive Social Security retirement benefits at age 62, you'll receive 60 additional monthly benefit payments.

 The good news is that, for many people, Social Security will provide a monthly benefit each and every month of retirement, and the benefit will be periodically adjusted for inflation.
 The bad news is that, for many people, Social Security alone isn't going to provide enough income in retirement.
-For example, according to the Quick Calculator on Social Security's website, an individual born in 1954 who currently earns \$100,000 a year can expect to receive approximately \$26,184 annually at full retirement age, which in this case would be age 66.
+For example, according to the Quick Calculator on Social Security's website, an individual born on January 15, 1960, who currently earns \$100,000 a year can expect to receive approximately \$30,216 annually (in year-2022 dollars) at full retirement age (67).
 Of course, your actual benefits will depend on your work history, earnings, and retirement age.
 The point is that Social Security will probably make up only a portion of your total retirement income needs.